carohauta/oma-helen-ha-integration/README.md

 - `default_base_price` optional value if you want to set a fixed base price for your contract – if not set, the base price will be automatically fetched
 - `default_unit_price` optional value if you want to set a fixed unit price for your energy – if not set, the unit price will be automatically fetched.
 Note that the `default_unit_price` does not have an effect with the `EXCHANGE` contract type.
 - `include_transfer_costs` optional boolean for fetching energy transfer costs for the on-going month - shows `0.0` if Helen is not your transfer company
 - `delivery_site_id` optional value for selecting a specific delivery site – if not set, will use the delivery site of the latest contract.
-Check your wanted delivery site id from Oma Helen
+Check your wanted delivery site id from Oma Helen.
+It is usually an 18 digit long GSRN number (64300xxxxxxxxxxxxx).
+Note that the old 7 digit delivery site id will also work.
+In case the entered number is not valid for some reason, the integration will log all valid options in the HA Core log.

 4. Restart HA